hsgwa/CARET_doc/docs/design/software_architecture/caret_trace.md

 ## clock recorder

 CARET can select simtime for visualization.
-The simtime can be recorded by invoking the simtime_recorder node, which adds trace points for simtime recording.
+The simtime can be recorded by running the simtime_recorder node, which adds trace points for simtime recording.

 ```bash
 ros2 run caret_trace clock_recorder